jksprattler/jennas-runbooks/AWS/aws-tf-hybrid-dns.md

 terraform destroy
 var.accepter_route_table_id
-  Route table id of the accepter that you want to peer with it

-  Enter a value: <Enter>
+  Route table id of the accepter that you want to peer with it Enter a value: <Enter>
 var.accepter_vpc_id
   VPC id that you want to peer with it
   Enter a value: <Enter>
 var.onpremdnsa_priv_ip
   Private IP Address of micros4l-onpremdnsa
   Enter a value: 192.168.10.53 <-----onpremdnsa_ip
 var.onpremdnsb_priv_ip
   Private IP Address of micros4l-onpremdnsb
   Enter a value: 192.168.10.243 <-----onpremdnsa_ip
 ```
-Do the same for `us-east-2` - No prompts for input on this one.
+Do the same for `us-east-2` - No prompts for input on this one, simply just `terraform destroy` it.
 I've left the `/global/iam` resources in tact since it's just an IAM role and S3 bucket storing my terraform state files.

 ### Summary